Business Administration (BA/BS) Contact Information

 WR 122Z Composition II 4

-Arts and letters course that also satisfies a cultural literacy l requirement 4
+Core-education course in arts and letters that also satisfies a cultural literacy requirement 4

 Credits 16